Flu Vaccine Information

 Seasonal influenza vaccines are recommended for all Northwestern University students.
 Living and working together in close quarters, as is typical in a university, increases the spread of influenza.
 The flu is unpredictable, and can affect us when we least expect it.
 If you or your friends get the flu, the results could be missed classes, missed work, or far worse--trips to the ER, hospitalization, and even death.
 Even if you are generally a healthy person, you can get sick from the flu.
 You can also spread the virus to others, even before showing any symptoms.
 The flu can lead to complications such as pneumonia and bronchitis and can make chronic health problems worse.
 Students with any chronic illnesses, such as asthma, diabetes, autoimmune diseases, etc. are considered to be at high risk for complications of influenza.
 Flu season usually begins in October and can last through May.

-- Seasonal influenza vaccine is available to currently registered NU students at the Health Service/Evanston Campus.
+- Seasonal influenza vaccine is available to currently registered NU students at the Northwestern University Student Health Service/Evanston Campus.

-- Vaccines will be given on an appointment basis, call the appointment desk at 847.491.2204 or via the Personal Health Portal.
+- Vaccines will be given on an appointment basis, call the appointment desk at (847) 491-8100 or schedule online via MyNM.

 - Appointments are available on weekdays during business hours.